risk-frontiers/OasisIntegration/README.md

 ./rf_install.sh
 ```
 ### Notes:
-* A more detailed documentation can be found in [oasis_integration.pdf](https://github.com/risk-frontiers/OasisComplexModel/blob/master/oasis_integration.pdf).
 * A valid Risk Frontiers license is required to run the integrated model.
 Please contact
 [Risk Frontiers](mailto:info@riskfrontiers.com) for more information.